nguyenduchuyiu/MIRA/README.md

-# MIRA - Multi-Modal Intelligent Response Assistant
+# MIRA - Maybe Intelligent, Rather Adequate

 ## Overview
 MIRA is an intelligent assistant that processes real-time audio and visual inputs, utilizing advanced technologies for speech recognition, computer vision, and natural language understanding.